January 13-14, 2026

 Laura Lengnick, an award-winning soil scientist and founder of Cultivating Resilience, emphasizes that climate resilience in agriculture involves not only adapting to climate-induced challenges but also transforming food systems to proactively address climate change.
 She advocates for regenerative agricultural practices that enhance soil health, such as no-till farming, cover cropping, and diversified cropping systems, to build resilience against climate variability.
 Laura Lengnick’s framework for climate resilience in agriculture is detailed in her book Resilient Agriculture: Cultivating Food Systems for a Changing Climate.
 This framework emphasizes regenerative agricultural practices, whole-farm planning, climate risk management, and community and regional resilience to adapt to and mitigate climate change impacts.

-During 2025, Laura partnered with three ASCFG Regional Directors to adapt her framework to accommodate the needs of cut flower farmers in three different and distinct regions.
+During 2025, Laura partnered with three ASCFG Regional Directors to adapt her framework to accommodate the needs of cut flower farmers in different and distinct regions.
 This session will provide an overview of the original research and work conducted, and the corresponding results, with practical guidance and advice for attendees who wish to integrate climate resilience strategies into their own farms.
-Please note that this is a hybrid panel session, meaning that it is a combined virtual and in person presentation.
+This panel session includes Laura Lengnick, Sarah Kistner of Stone Meadow Farm, and Erin McMullen of Rain Drop Farms.

 Special Guest and Virtual Lecturer: Laura Lengnick